Hey, and we are going to be in the middle of the day.

 That's kind of interesting.

-I didn't know there were any left, but think about this.
+I didn't know there were any left.

 They have to reconcile with Nancy Pelosi, the speaker, pro-choice, pro-gun control, liberal from San Francisco.

-So I I'm trying to get this straight.
+So I'm trying to get this straight.

-If the Democrats have a problem reigning in their lot because conservatism is popular there.
+If the Democrats have a problem reining in their lot because conservatism is popular there, wouldn't that be a signal for Republicans to re-embrace Reaganism?

 Wouldn't that be a signal that says, you know, conservatism still is popular.

-We're still a center right country.
+We're still a center-right country.

 Would that it were true?